jamesgray0353/CIRCLE-AI/README.md

 ## Overview

-**CIRCLE-AI** is the Circular Innovation Recycling Classification & Learning Engine, designed to revolutionize how we analyze patents and assess material recyclability.
-By leveraging advanced AI technologies, CIRCLE-AI automates complex processes and provides insightful data that can drive innovation in recycling and materials management.
+**CIRCLE-AI** is the Circular Innovation Recycling Classification & Learning Engine, designed to revolutionize how we assess material recyclability in emerging technologies.
+By leveraging AI and publicly available patent data, CIRCLE-AI automates complex processes and provides insightful data that can drive innovation in recycling and materials management.

 ## Features